Strategies for the co-production of architectural knowledge.

 Please read the style guide below and use the appropriate template below for your submission.

 The aae conference 2017 uses “Conftool” as a conference management system.
 In order to submit contributions, authors will be required to create a free Conftool account here.
 You can create an account now and upload/edit your files till the deadline.

 Once you have created your account go to > overview > your submissions > submit your contribution.
 Choose the type of contribution you want to submit and follow the instructions on that page.

-The text must be in English using the Abstract template and Style Guide.
+The text must be in English using the Template and Style Guide.
 Please name the files using the title (or part of it) of your contribution.
-Please do not include your name or institution in the abstract submission.
-All submissions are required to be blind.

 Any image references and copyrights must be cleared by the author prior to submission.